ch4r10t33r/solidity-exercise/README.md

 4. Allow all shareholders to hold a vote, which if passing 51% agreement, allows them to dilute all of their own shares and issue a % of new equity at a valuation that is equal to 100 multiplied by the profits accrued during the previous month.
 5. Allow new users to buy the new equity at the offered price following a successful vote, to become shareholders themselves.
 6. Allow all interaction with the smart contracts to occur via the browser, including letting shareholders check their balance of profits to be paid.

+# To run the app:
+1. clone the code your machine.
+2. run test rpc
+3. <cloned-location>/npm run dev
+4. The application can be accessed from http://localhost:8080/